doyedele1/doyedele1/README.md

 I'm [Demilade Oyedele](https://demiladeoyedele.netlify.app/), a passionate self-taught Full-Stack web developer from Lagos Nigeria.
 I am passionate about building technical and innovative products that impact individuals and businesses.
 I take great care in the user experience, system architecture, and code quality of the things I build.

-- 🔭 I’m currently working on SpamML & ProjectXplore
+- 🔭 I’m currently working on Shortenio & ProjectXplore
 - 🌱 I’m currently learning Data Science
 - 👯 I’m looking to collaborate on any exciting web project in React & Angular
 - 🤞 I hope to get a FAANG internship one day.
 [My LeetCode profile](https://leetcode.com/doyedele/)